torch/argcheck/README.md

 In some cases, it might be interesting to get all arguments into a table.
 This is not recommended in general, as creating a table slows down the checking process.
-However, when one was *a lot* of arguments, the `pack` option might be of interest.
+However, when one uses *a lot* of arguments, the `pack` option might be of interest.
 The function created by `argcheck` then returns a table containing all arguments with rule names as keys.
 ```lua